snap-stanford/multiscale-interactome/README.md

 1. Supplementary dataset of interactions between drugs and proteins
 2. Supplementary dataset of interactions between diseases and proteins
 3. Supplementary dataset of interactions between proteins and proteins
-4. Supplementary dataset of interactions between proteins and functional pathways
+4. Supplementary dataset of interactions between proteins and biological functions
-5. Supplementary dataset of hierarchy of interactions between functional pathways
+5. Supplementary dataset of hierarchy of interactions between biological functions
 6. Supplementary dataset of approved drug-disease pairs
 7. Supplementary dataset of drug classes according to Anatomical Therapeutic Chemical Classification
 8. Supplementary dataset of selected gene expression signatures from the Broad Connectivity Map
-9. Supplementary dataset of genetic mutations that alter drug response from PharmGKB
+9. Supplementary dataset of genes that alter drug response from PharmGKB
 10. Supplementary dataset of optimized diffusion profiles

 ## Contact